|Jennifer Annable-Executive Director|

 Tyler is excited to be returning for his third year at APL.
 This year APL is serving as his internship placement for the University of Washington Danforth Educational Leadership Program.
 He received his Master’s degree in Special Education from Hunter College in New York, as well as a Bachelor’s degree in Psychology from Whitworth University in Spokane, WA.
 Tyler taught for four years in a juvenile detention center in Brooklyn, NY then served as the Director of Operations at SOAR Academy in Tacoma, WA before coming to APL.
 During his free time he enjoys running, theater, and spending time with family.

-Alison is APL’s program Founder and current Director of Specialized Learning.
-She is a Board Certified Behavior Analyst and has a Master’s degree in Educational Psychology and Applied Behavior Analysis from West Virginia University, as well as a Bachelor’s degree in Elementary Education from Indiana University of Pennsylvania.
-Alison has been a passionate and dedicated teacher, therapist, and educational consultant for students and their families for over 20 years.
-During this time, she has had the pleasure of working with a wide variety of private and public school systems throughout the United States, as well as abroad in countries such as Ghana, South Africa, Sri Lanka, Great Britain and American Samoa.
+Ali is APL’s program Founder and current Director of Specialized Learning.
+She is a Licensed Behavior Analyst and holds a Master’s degree in Educational Psychology and Applied Behavior Analysis and a Bachelor’s degree in Elementary Education.
+Ali has been a passionate and dedicated teacher, therapist, and educational consultant for students and their families for over 20 years.
+During this time, she had the pleasure of working with a wide variety of private and public school systems throughout the United States, as well as abroad in countries such as Ghana, South Africa, Sri Lanka, Great Britain, and American Samoa.
+In her spare time, Ali enjoys travelling all over the country to visit friends and family with her husband and two little girls.

 |Nicole Myers-Upper School Counselor|